brycechen1849/RL2BookSolutions/readme.md

 + Code for each figure in the book: [reinforcement-learning-an-introduction](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)

 For figures, usage and examples can be accessed at *[Matplotlib Gallery](https://matplotlib.org/gallery/index.html)*
-### Finally
-Again, this serves mainly as a note for the book and it's still being rapidly updated because I'm, at the same time, trying to get familiar with the RL research area.
-If you have any questions, feel free to contact me at brycechen1849@gmail.com .